![]() |

 ||||||||||

 Elden Ford and Venessa (Standish) (my parents) were also lifelong missionary-educators in Central America, including a time on Roatan in the Bay Islands of Honduras, where I grew up.
 My parents worked at various times establishing schools in Belize, Honduras, Costa Rica, Nicaragua, and El Salvador.
-For more on the Bay Islands--see my field research photos from Guanaja and Honduras and Hurricane Mitch--see impacts of Mitch in Guanaja.

 Robert E. Ford Jr. (age 4) the oldest son and sister Kathy Ford (age one) is in Dad's arms.